bulib/dataWebsite/share/citing-data.md

 ## What You'll Need

-You are familiar with citing books, films, articles and even images – but what about a a collection of data from the United States Census or field notes from an anthropological study?
+You are familiar with citing books, films, articles, and even images – but what about a a collection of data from the United States Census or field notes from an anthropological study?
 Fortunately, the same principles apply.

 When citing data, here's the information you'll need (when available):